Fixing Common Problems with Soy Wax Candles

 Treat the foil collar as a one-off, supervised rescue step: it can raise the temperature of candle jars and containers, so protect the surface underneath, avoid repeating it on the same candle, and never leave a foiled candle burning unattended.

-If juggling jar diameter, soy wax type, fragrance load, and wick families feels like too many variables, test several likely wick sizes side by side in labeled jars from the same supplier.
+If juggling jar diameter, soy wax type, fragrance load, and wick families feels like too many variables, move deeper wick-only diagnosis to common candle wick problems.

 How to fix wet spots and poor glass adhesion in soy candles